On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Compactification for mappings

 \subsection{Results about harmonic replacements on disks}

 Here we summarize some known results of harmonic replacements on disks.
 Let $B_{1}$ be the unit disk in $\mathbb{R}^{2}$, and $N$ the ambient manifold.

-\begin{theorem} (Theorem 3.1 of \cite{CM3}) There exists a small constant $\epsilon_{1}$(depending only on $N$) such that for all maps $u, v\in W^{1,2}(B_{1}, N)$ , if $v$ is weakly harmonic with the same boundary value as $u$, and $v$ has energy less than $\epsilon_{1}$, then we have:
+\begin{theorem} (\cite[Theorem 3.1]{CM3}) There exists a small constant $\epsilon_{1}$ (depending only on $N$) such that for all maps $u, v\in W^{1,2}(B_{1}, N)$ , if $v$ is weakly harmonic with the same boundary value as $u$, and $v$ has energy less than $\epsilon_{1}$, then we have:

 Here we use $\nabla_{0}$ to denote the flat connection of $B_{1}$. \end{theorem}